Wandsworth 11 Plus

 By keeping the preparation consistent and structured you’ll help your child feel ready and confident on exam day, especially with your support and positivity.

 The live process usually sits with the participating schools and the local authority application process.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.